molpopgen/fwdpy/docs/plugins.rst

 * A "cdef" function that works on some of the underlying C++ types
 * A "def" function that will take objects from *fwdpy* and apply the "cdef" function to those objects.

-The former is the "back end" of your pluging, and the latter is the Python interface that makes it useful.
+The former is the "back end" of your plugin, and the latter is the Python interface that makes it useful.

 The C++ types used in *fwdpy* ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;